Bluff wedding cluster tied with Auckland College as biggest in the country

-The number of coronavirus cases linked to Bluff wedding has leaped to 92.
+The number of coronavirus cases from a Bluff wedding has leaped to 92 - as an Air NZ flight attendant linked to the cluster tells of his deep upset over the outbreak.

 With three new cases confirmed in the past day, it is now equal to Auckland's Marist College, the largest cluster in the country.